waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

 Connecting to a Database
 ========================

-Now that we have the REST interface stubbed out, let's move on to the postgres database layer.
+Now that we have the REST interface stubbed out, let's move on to the Postgres database layer.
 We'll be using the `Korma <http://sqlkorma.com/>`_ library to query/update our database and `Lobos <http://budu.github.io/lobos/>`_ to manage migrations.

 Rather than create our tables manually via ``CREATE TABLE`` statements, let's use Lobos migrations.
-First we'll need to set up the database connection string (in a new file, database.clj), which we can use for both Korma and Lobos
+First we'll need to set up the database connection string, which we can use for both Korma and Lobos.

-In our project.clj:
+In our project.clj, add a reference to Korma, Lobos, and the PostgreSQL driver:

 .. code-block:: clojure